Savor the Sear: Pan-Seared Scallops

 Pan-Seared Scallops Is a Birthday Tradition In My Home

+This dish is a celebration of contrast: warm meets cool, rich meets bright, and simple technique meets bold flavor.
 The cool rice noodle salad provides the perfect complement to the just out-of-the-oven hot scallops.
 The ginger-garlic dressing includes a bit of tart from the rice vinegar balanced by just a tad of sweet from sugar.
+And I serve it with a simple side of sautéed green beans that have been dressed with a bit of garlic chili sauce.

 Whatever you choose to prepare and serve, your tradition of sharing a meal around the home table will stand the test of time.